sunziping2016/VeryTinyCnn/README.md

 # Compile and Run
 `feature.cpp` is an example application of VeryTinyCnn.
 It uses Alexnet to extract feature and PCA to reduce feature dimension.
-Besides VeryTinyCnn, it only depends on `CImg.h`, which I've already included in this git repository.
-However, generating the modal and analyizing the feature require some other Python libraries:
+Besides VeryTinyCnn, it only depends on `CImg.h`.
+However, generating the modals and analyizing the feature require some other
+Python libraries:

 * `pytorch`: generating Alexnet data
 * `sklearn`: generating PCA data and calculating tSNE with extracted features